Search for an answer or browse help topics to create a ticket

 Example scenario

-1. 1 share of ICICI Bank is sold at ₹320 as shown in the image above.
+1. As displayed in the image above, 1 share of ICICI Bank is sold at ₹320.

 2. If the price goes down to ₹316.35, the profit will be ₹3.65 (1% of the holding value) if the shares are bought back.
 The holdings remain intact.